LinkedMink/node-user-service/README.md

 # Node User Service
+This service authenticates users against records in a MongoDB.
+When authenticated, users are issued a JWT token with a set of claims describing operations a user can perform.
+Endpoints also exist for CRUD operations on users.

 ## Microservice Collection
 This project is part of a collection of microservices for supporting a larger project.